IrosTheBeggar/mStream/docs/json_config.md

 ## SSL

 mStream comes with SSL support built in.
-Jsut add your key and cert and the server wil ltake care of the rest
+Just add your key and cert and the server will take care of the rest

 ```
   "ssl": {